ladcs/pixel-art/README.md

 # :construction: Pixels art ! :construction:

-This project is my first integrate html, JavaScript and CSS.
+This project is my first integrate html, JavaScript and CSS, index have all HTML, script have all javaScript and style have all CSS.

 <details>
   <summary><strong>🤷🏽‍♀️ Português</strong></summary><br />